MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/overview.md

 * Generate Call Center call analytics results.

-* Create a redacted version of the transcript with PII being removed.
+* Create a redacted version of the transcript with personally identifiable information (`PII`) removed.

 * Analyze recordings to find valuable information like most desired topics.

 ## Multimodal Intelligence in AI Studio

-AI studio is a way to set up, test, and manage an Multimodal Intelligence solution.
-By allowing you to use prebuilt schemas you can customize to analyze your audio transcripts, you can easily generate results matching your specific business needs.
+AI studio enables you to set up, test, and manage Multimodal Intelligence solutions.
+You can use prebuilt schemas that can be customized to analyze your audio transcripts to easily generate results matching your specific business needs.
 A typical use case is to automatically process files uploaded into a blob storage account and write the analytics results back to it.
-Based on the single file results you can then easily index and add these into a database or an Azure AI Search Index to easily generate additional cross-recording insights and dashboards.
+Based on the single file analysis, you can then easily index and add these results to a database or an Azure AI Search Index to easily generate more cross-recording insights and dashboards.

-* Get insights from your audio recordings of meetings, calls, or conversations, such as summaries, sentiment results, action items and meeting notes and PII redacted transcripts.
+* Get insights from audio recordings of meetings, calls, and conversations.
+Review insights from summaries, sentiment results, action items, meeting notes, and `PII` redacted transcripts.

 * Customize the results according to your specific needs and scenarios to modify the output of the workflow.